SnapMLA: Efficient Long-Context MLA Decoding via Hardware-Aware FP8 Quantized Pipelining: Conclusion

 \section{Conclusion}

 In this paper, we introduce SnapMLA, an FP8 decoding framework specifically designed to optimize long-context inference for MLA-based LLMs.
 By leveraging hardware-aware algorithm-kernel co-optimization, our framework effectively addresses the challenges associated with MLA KV cache quantization, quantized MLA computation, and system-level support for FP8 MLA decoding.
-Extensive experiments show that SnapMLA achieves up to a 1.91× improvement in throughput, with minimal impact on performance in demanding long-context tasks.
+Extensive experiments show that SnapMLA achieves up to a 1.91× improvement in throughput on long-output decoding workloads while maintaining near-parity benchmark quality compared with the BF16 baseline on the evaluated reasoning and code-generation benchmarks.
 These contributions position SnapMLA as an effective framework for efficient decoding of long-context MLA LLMs, ensuring both high computational throughput and the preservation of model accuracy.